 If we want to do the right thing for our planet, a simple decision like using natural fibres and keeping fibre types separate makes a lot of sense.
 Natural fibres are breathable, can be readily recycled, and are biodegradable (wool, for example, completely degrades after six months in the ground, breaking down into valuable soil nutrients like nitrogen).

 That’s not to say all synthetic fibres are bad for the environment.
-Some types of plastics can readily be made into synthetic fibres.
-This helps reduce consumption of raw materials and energy, so surely it’s better to create a new use for waste materials rather than sending it to land fill?
+Some types of plastics can be recycled to make synthetic fibres.
+This helps reduce the consumption of raw materials and energy, so surely it’s better to create a new use for waste materials rather than sending it to landfill?

 Herdy hats: good for ewe and the environment

-Doing the right thing when designing and manufacturing products is more important than ever before.
-By buying a Herdy hat you can feel good too, knowing that when it reaches its end of life all the materials used in its make up can be recycled or re-purposed responsibly.
+Doing the right thing when designing and manufacturing products is more important than ever.
+By buying a Herdy hat, you can feel good knowing that when it reaches its end of life, all the materials used in its make-up can be recycled or re-purposed responsibly.